 Using the standardized liquid cultivation method prevents the germination process and the formation of spores, which, in turn, permits the creation of reproducible library entries.

-Laboratories wanting to create their own library entries can make use of the optional MBT Explorer® Software Module to compile, share and export customized libraries.
+Laboratories wanting to create their own library entries can make use of the optional MBT Explorer® Module to compile, share and export customized libraries.

 For Research Use Only.
 Not for use in clinical diagnostic procedures.